Sturgeon pledges £20bn fund to 'build Scotland' – Daily Business

 “It is exciting, inspiring stuff and it is a shining example of what a Scottish Government can do when the powers lie in our hands.”

-The party leader declared that she rejected suggestions that she was seeking her exit, stating that she would be around “for some to come” and said the next in her policy papers on independence will be published on 17 October.
+The party leader rejected suggestions that she was seeking her exit, declaring that she would be around “for some to come” and said the next in her policy papers – addressing the economic case for independence – will be published on 17 October.

-She made no reference to the recent round of new licences for oil and gas exploration in the North Sea but confirmed that her government would not be issuing licences for fracking; will repeal Westminster’s anti trade union legislation and end age discrimination for those on the minimum wage.
+She made no reference to the recent round of new licences for oil and gas exploration in the North Sea but confirmed that her government would not be issuing licences for fracking; will repeal Westminster’s anti trade union legislation, and end age discrimination for those on the minimum wage.

 “We will show how businesses can benefit from independence.
 With EU membership they’ll be back inside the world’s biggest single market.